-- Agriculture is the primary land use of the area. - There is a mix of agricultural operations including grazing, irrigation, and crop farming in the area. - The region contains a variety of soil characteristics that range from no capacity for arable culture (in particular, the steep Red Deer River valley that makes up much of the Plan Area) to soils with severe limitations restricting the range of crops that can be grown.
-For example, as shown on Map 3 soil classes 2 through 7 are present, resulting in a diversity of agricultural capacity and associated agricultural activities.
+- Agriculture is the primary land use of the area. - There is a mix of agricultural operations including grazing, irrigation, and crop farming in the area. - The region contains a variety of soil characteristics that range from poor crop capability to crop capability with no limitations.
+For example, as shown on Map 3 soil classes 1 through 7 are present, resulting in a diversity of agricultural capacity and associated agricultural activities.